StoreBlank/storeblank.github.io/_pages/about.md

 [A little game](https://storeblank.github.io/A-little-game/){: .btn}

 Maybe due to a little obsessive-compulsive personality disorder, coding awesome and structured projects gracefully can make me feel excellent.

+In addition, I like to listen to soundtracks and post-rock.
+I am a fan of Hiroyuki Sawano.

 <!-- Randomly generated ideas
 ======